 What is an FHA Mortgage?

 The Federal Housing Administration is the largest insurer of mortgages in the world.
-The FHA makes home financing possible for people who might not qualify for conventional mortgage programs to purchase a home or refinance their current mortgages, including Adjustable Rate Mortgages.
+The FHA makes home financing possible for people who might not qualify for conventional mortgage programs to purchase a home or refinance their current mortgages.
+FHA loans typically have lower down payment requirements for home purchases.